Rajan writes to share his knowledge of health, yoga, pranayama, alternative therapies, natural remedies, food recipes, and more.

 - Add the cumin seeds, black cardamom, cloves, and cinnamon stick and saute for 1/2 a minute.

 - Add the soaked rice without the water and salt.
 Reduce heat to low and add 3 cups water.
-Mix well and raise heat to high.
+Mix well and raise the heat to high.

 - Serve the matar pulao with plain dahi/yogurt or boondi raita.